 First, the boring stuff: I graduated in 2003 from the University of Hawaii with a B.A. in Liberal Studies, which was a self-designed Political Science/Legal Studies major.
 From there, I went to UH's William S. Richardson School of Law, where I had the privilege of being selected to be a member of the Hawaii Law Review, and graduated in 2006.
 I started my firm, Aiston Law LLC, in 2008 (it had a different name back then).
-I've been serving families and businesses in Oregon for 10 years now.
+I've been serving families and businesses in Oregon for over 10 years now.
 I am a member of the Oregon State Bar, as well as the Bar's Estate Planning, Elder Law, and Business Law sections.
-I’m also a member of the MOB Nation, a Mom-Owned Business network, and I love working with women and mom business owners.
+I’m also a member of the MOB Nation Alliance, a Mom-Owned Business network, and I love working with women and mom business owners.

 My family is what brought me to own this business.
 I struggled immensely with the idea of joining a regular law firm and working 60-80 hours a week so that I could enjoy one day a week with my family and maybe two weeks per year, all while putting up with office politics that probably worked against me as a woman and mother.
 I mean, I could have paid off my student loans faster if I went that route, but it just wasn't for me.
 So I decided to start my own firm, and it was a very exciting time for me.